SilverGeekPanda/Datadog_Screenshots/testmd.md

 	self.gauge('AgentCheck.my_metric', randomMetric)
 ```

 The custom metric need to be sent once every 45 seconds.
-As mentionned in the documentation, we need to change the value of the collection interval by setting the value ``` min_collection_interval ``` in the config file on the ``` instances ``` section (Only for AgentV6).
-It is precise that the collector runs every 15-20 seconds.
-For example, if we set the value of ``` min_collection_interval ``` at 40, here is the behaviour of the collector:
+As mentioned in the documentation, we need to change the value of the collection interval by setting the value ``` min_collection_interval ``` in the config file on the ``` instances ``` section (Only for AgentV6).
+It is noted that the collector runs every 15-20 seconds.
+For example, if we set the value of ``` min_collection_interval ``` at 40, here is the behavior of the collector:
-* First round, the collector value is 15 which is inferior at 40, the collector do not collect.
+* First round, the collector value is 15 which is inferior at 40, the collector does not collect.
-* Second round, the collector value is 30 which is inferior at 40, the collector do not collect.
+* Second round, the collector value is 30 which is inferior at 40, the collector does not collect.
 * Third round, the collector value is 45 which is _bigger_ than 40, the collector will collect at 45 seconds.

 Look like 40 is a good value for our situation, here is the config file sendMyMetric.yaml: